sharetribe/flex-docs/src/docs/operator-guides-concepts/feature-knowledge-base/index.md

 published: true
 ---

-The knowledge base below lists some of the custom features you can build with code in your Flex marketplace.
-If you’re not a developer, you’ll need to hire a developer to help build your marketplace.
+The knowledge base below lists some of the most common custom features that have been built in Flex marketplaces with custom coding.
+If you’re not a developer yourself, you’ll need to hire one to help build your marketplace.
 You can use the information below to help you when preparing feature requirements for your developer.

 # Knowledge base